pipelinelabo/datalaiq-wiki/ingesters/preprocessors/drop.md

 The drop preprocessor does exactly what the name implies: it drops entries from the ingest pipeline, effectively throwing them away.

 This processor can be useful if an ingest stream is to be primarily handled by another set of preprocessors.
-For example, if you want to send data to a remote system using the forwarder preprocessor but *not* ingest it upstream into a Gravwell indexer, you could add a final `drop` preprocessor which will simply discard all entries that it sees.
+For example, if you want to send data to a remote system using the forwarder preprocessor but *not* ingest it upstream into a DatalaiQ indexer, you could add a final `drop` preprocessor which will simply discard all entries that it sees.

 ### Supported Options